FGM vs MGM

 Hanny Lightfoot-Klein

-Historically, FGM was known as "female circumcision" when it was regarded as a foreign custom of no particular interest.
+Historically, FGC was known as "female circumcision" when it was regarded as a foreign custom of no particular interest.
 The change in name to "Female Genital Mutilation" has been one of the greatest levers in making people understand the full atrocity of it.
 Now Intactivists are attempting to do the same with Male Genital Mutilation.

-FGM is not only tribal:
+FGC is not only tribal:

 "Indicative of the regard in which female circumcision is held is the decision made by the National Blue Shield Association on May 18, 1977, which stated that henceforth they would no longer pay for a number of procedures considered "obsolete or ineffective," such as ... female circumcision."